 Keys are issued to satisfy school operations and should be returned when the operation for which the person is responsible is complete.

-Individuals who borrow or a responsible to hold keys are responsible to return them to the office and follow the protocol outlined on the register details.
+Staff and contractors with keys to the school are responsible to return keys to the office and follow the protocol outlined on the register details.